longmetal7127/scouting2024/README.md

 # scouting2024
-scouting app for competitions written with xcode
+scouting app for competitions written with xcode (vscode?)